dusvyat/privateGPT/README.md

-# privateGPT
+# GPT4ALL Demo
-Ask questions to your documents without an internet connection, using the power of LLMs.
+Ask questions to your documents, using the power of LLMs.
 100% private, no data leaves your execution environment at any point.
 You can ingest documents and ask questions without an internet connection!

 Built with [LangChain](https://github.com/hwchase17/langchain) and [GPT4All](https://github.com/nomic-ai/gpt4all) and [LlamaCpp](https://github.com/ggerganov/llama.cpp)